trynova/website/pages/blog/garbage-collection-is-contrarian.md

 [Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2024&gist=19615993781251b3cbd3ca2f66517dd2)

 Now that might already make your head spin!
-We take in a parameter `Contravariant<'a>` but then we can use that value in place of `Contravariant<'static>`!
-That is pretty odd indeed, but that's just how contravariance works.
+We take in a parameter `Contravariant<'a, T>` but then we can use that value in place of `Contravariant<'static, T>`!
+That looks pretty odd indeed, but that's just contravariance for you.

-Now that we're dealing with contravariant marker types, we need to start thinking about what such types really mean.
-To help with that, let's introduce another way of thinking about contravariance: contravariant types can be interpreted as "sinks" into which a type or any subtype can be dumped into.
+Now that we're dealing with contravariant reference types, we need to think about they really mean.
+To help with that, let's introduce another way of thinking about contravariance: contravariant types can be interpreted as "sinks" into which a type or its subtype can be dumped into, never to return.
 This hints to us that a contravariant reference is a "write-only reference".
 You can never safely and unconditionally read from them but you can write into them for their entire lifetime.
 What's the point in that, then?
-Well, it depends on the API built around it, but there seem to be possibilities here.
-Even the most ardent write-only type, `MaybeUninit`, is not write-only forever but only until you're sure it is safe to read.
-So it goes with contravariant references: they can only be written into until you're sure it is safe to read from it as well.
+Well, it depends on the API built around it, but there are possibilities here.
+An example of a familiar write-only type is the good old `MaybeUninit`, but even that is not write-only forever but only until you're sure it is safe to read.
+So too it goes with contravariant references: they can only be written into until you're sure it is safe to read from it as well.
 The tough part is then finding how to model the proof needed to safely read through a contravariant reference, or in other words how to design safe APIs around them.

-There's is an added wrinkle to this: we probably need a new feature in Rust to make contravariant references safe to pass between functions.
-That feature is lifetimes that do not live until the end of callee function: a contravariant reference by itself does not guarantee that it is safe to read through it.
-Thus, receiving one as a parameter to a function is rife with danger: the reference cannot be assumed to be valid unless you have proof, it might be made unsound to read by work within your function, yet its lifetime is the standard Rust "until the end of this function call" and that helps us none when trying to write safe code.
+There is an added wrinkle to this: we probably need a new feature in Rust to make contravariant references safe to pass between functions.
+That feature is lifetimes that do not live until the end of the callee function: a contravariant reference by itself does not guarantee that it is safe to read through it.
+Thus, receiving one as a parameter to a function is rife with danger: the reference cannot be assumed to be valid unless you have proof and it might be made unsound to read from by work done within your own function, yet its lifetime is the standard Rust "until the end of this function call" lifetime parameter and that helps us none when trying to write safe code.

 In current Rust, only lifetimes that are created within your function can also end within it.
 So, inside a function we can create a contravariant reference and